bluesky-social/ozone/README.md

 ## Working with unpublished changes to @atproto/api

-In the course of development there may be updates to the atproto client that are not yet published to npm, but you would like to use with Redsky.
+In the course of development there may be updates to the atproto client that are not yet published to npm, but you would like to use with Ozone.
 Here's the workflow for using unpublished changes to the @atproto/api package:

-1. Ensure the [atproto/](https://github.com/bluesky-social/atproto) project lives as a sibling to the [redsky/](https://github.com/bluesky-social/redsky) project on your filesystem (or adjust the path used in step 4).
+1. Ensure the [atproto/](https://github.com/bluesky-social/atproto) project lives as a sibling to the [ozone/](https://github.com/bluesky-social/ozone) project on your filesystem (or adjust the path used in step 4).

    ```
    ~/Documents/bluesky
    ❯ ls -l
    total 19856
    drwxr-xr-x  22 user  group  704 Jan 19 15:51 atproto
-   drwxr-xr-x  24 user  group  768 Jan 24 19:17 redsky
+   drwxr-xr-x  24 user  group  768 Jan 24 19:17 ozone
    ```

 2. Checkout whichever branch you'd like to use in atproto/ for the @atproto/api package.